 For a start, no-one with even a basic grasp of economics or business would see “limiting the salaries of high-paid executives” as a sensible policy objective.
 Indeed. caps on executive pay are almost certain to backfire.

-Based on current pay for a full-time worker on the minimum wage, a 10-1 ratio would probably cap top pay at around £250,000 a year.
-That would not be enough to attract and motivate the most senior staff, further undermining the competitiveness of the UK economy.
+Based on current pay for a full-time worker on or just above the minimum wage, a 10-1 ratio would probably cap top pay at around £250,000 a year.
+That would not be enough to attract and motivate the most senior professionals and other top talent.

 The economic reality is that the “greedy CEO” has far more influence over the success or failure of a business than any individual worker.
 He or she would also be far harder to replace.
 If the market (and a company’s shareholders) decide someone is worth £5 million a year, why should anyone else have a say?